 Ex HMRC tax inspector hired by celebrity chef Gordon Ramsay

-The TV celebrity chef has hired a former taxman from HM Revenue & Customs who was involved in a 2 ½ year tax investigation into Ramsey’s personal tax affairs…
+The TV celebrity chef has hired a former taxman from HM Revenue & Customs who was involved in a 2 ½ year enquiry into Ramsey’s personal tax affairs…

 Opposed to his fiery mouthed portrayal in the media there must be a softer side to the celebrity chef, as Trevor James was appointed to director of Gordon Ramsay Holdings on 17 August 2011.